SyafiqSamsolnizam/DFR-of-Fagopyrum/README.md

 ##  PlantPAN Motif Visualizer

 This script visualizes **transcription factor binding sites (TFBS)** from **PlantPAN output files** across promoter regions.
 It plots promoter regions as horizontal bars and marks motif positions with colored lines, producing both **PDF and SVG** outputs.

-###  Features
-- Reads PlantPAN result tables (TSV format).
-- Preserves **gene order** from the input file.
-- Handles missing TFBS names by replacing with TF family or TFBS ID.
-- Optional filtering to include only specific TFBS IDs.
-- Color-codes motifs consistently across genes.
-- Automatically scales promoter lengths to fit all motifs.
-- Generates **publication-ready motif distribution plots** (PDF + SVG).

 ###  Input File Format
 The script expects a **PlantPAN result file (TSV)** with at least these columns: